nodejs/node/doc/api/cli.md

 added: REPLACEME
 -->

-Enable experimental support for the `"require"` and `"ndoe"` conditional package export resolutions.
+Enable experimental support for the `"require"` and `"node"` conditional package export resolutions.
 See [Conditional Exports][] for more information.